Super Simbo

 The Solomon Islands as a whole have a significance, culturally and historically, that far outweighs their small size and out-of-the-way location.
 World War II alone would recommend the Solomon Islands to the history books, owing to Guadalcanal, John F. Kennedy, and Pappy Boyington’s Black Sheep Squadron.

-The infamous head-hunters of Simbo and other islands built skull houses that provide an eerie but fitting testament to the mystery and vitality of the native people.
 Skull Island, a sacred neighbor to Simbo, is the Oceanic equal of the catacombs of Paris or the monasteries of Mt.
 Athos.

 The events of the 18th and 19th Century provide an all-too-classic example of the collision of Western colonialism with the native Melanesian mixture, but the 20th Century proved that the Solomons could quickly become the focus of international attention.
 The Solomons’ history is one of conflict and upheaval, both internally and as a response to outside forces.